Pieter-Rees/robot/wiring.md

 5. Use twisted pair or shielded cables for I2C connections if experiencing interference
 6. Keep I2C connections as short as possible
 7. Consider using a level shifter if connecting 5V devices to 3.3V Raspberry Pi
-8. All I2C devices (PCA9685, OT703-C86, MPU-6050) share the same SDA and SCL pins - this is normal for I2C communication as each device has a unique address

 ## Safety Considerations